karakays/lfcs/README.md

 /proc/ and /sys/ are pseudo-filesystems and contain information about the system state.

 #### /proc/
-* Current state of each process running: child processes, memory usage ...
+* Current state of each process running: child processes, memory usage, oom_score
 * /proc/interrupts contain statistics on interrupts
     - how many times an interrupt type was handled by which CPU?
 * /proc/meminfo: meminfo